 Mentally, yes.
 Physically too though.

 The movement monitor REALLY helped me get some awesome sleep.
-Many people argue that they do not like the fact it could false alarm but I genuinely believe that I had better sleep as a new Dad because I knew I would be woken in an emergency.
+Many people argue that they do not like the fact it could false alarm but I genuinely believe that I had better sleep because I knew I would be woken in an emergency.

 Mom has just been through the terrible ordeal of childbirth, make her feel special.
 Think about the kind of things that she like, even something small will show your appreciation for what she has just been through.